 According to a report that was published in The National Institute for Health Care Management (NIHCM) Foundation, people in America spend over $100 billion on diagnostic imaging every single year, and a large amount of it is unnecessary.

-That said, if you’re suffering from a lot of pain, or you’re experiencing other troubling symptoms, such as numbness, weakness, lack of bladder control, and fevers, then it’s time to see the doctor who might want to send you for imaging and other tests.
+That said, if you’re suffering from a lot of pain, or you’re experiencing other troubling symptoms, such as numbness, weakness, lack of bladder control, or fevers or your pain doesn’t go away within two weeks, then it’s time to see your doctor, who might want to send you for imaging or other tests.

-In fact, in those cases, your back pain should be treated as an emergency for which you shouldn’t delay getting medical help.
+In those cases you shouldn’t delay getting medical help.

-The bottom line is that when they’re really necessary, back pain tests can be highly beneficial to help you understand what’s causing your pain and get you onto the right treatment to eliminate or better manage it.
+The bottom line is that when they’re really necessary, back pain tests can be highly beneficial to help you and your physician understand the cause of your symptoms and to get you into the right treatment.

 What can I do to heal my back pain?